South Korea, US at odds over deal to end Korean War | DW | 03.11.2021

 Seoul wants to sign a deal with Pyongyang that will permit South Korean President Moon Jae-in to go down in history books as the leader who ended the war, say experts

-The governments of South Korea and the United States have publically reiterated that they are making progress in discussions on an agreement that all sides in the 1950-53 Korean War can agree to and finally formally end the conflict.
+The governments of South Korea and the United States have publically reiterated they are making progress in discussions on an agreement that all sides involved in the 1950-53 Korean War can accept and finally formally end the conflict.

 Analysts suggest, however, that the show of unity is forced and designed to give the impression that the alliance remains resilient.